The average amount of time someone reads your email is 11 seconds. They are skimming fast and barely reading what you write.

 3) Personalization Process Workshops

-Personalization will 2x your reply rate, but you have to balance that with volume.
-If you send less than half the amount of emails, the math isn't in your favor.
+Personalization will 2x your reply rate, but you must balance that with volume.
+The math isn't in your favor if you send less than half the emails.

 What does your company do?